Folorunso Alakija

 Chief Folorunso Alakija (born 15 July 1951) is a Nigerian businesswoman and philanthropist.
-She is currently the group managing director of The Rose of Sharon Group and also serves as executive vice chairman of Famfa Oil Limited.
+She is the group managing director of the Rose of Sharon Group and executive vice chairman of Famfa Oil Limited.

 Early life

 Alakija was born into a middle-class family in Nigeria on 15 July 1951.
 Her father, Chief L.A.
 Ogbara, had 8 wives and 52 children, and Folorunso's mother was his first.
 She is from the Yoruba ethnicity of south-western Nigeria.

+At the young age, Folorunso Alakija travelled to the United Kingdom, where she began her primary education at Dinorben School for Girls in Wales before later returning to Nigeria for her secondary schooling.

-At the age of ten, Alakija traveled to the United Kingdom for her education.
-Alakija attended Muslim High School in Shagamu, Nigeria.
-She then returned to England for her secretarial studies at Pitman Central College, London.
+She later returned to the United Kingdom for further studies in secretarial administration at Pitman Central College, London, and subsequently pursued training in fashion design at institutions in London.

+Biographical accounts consistently describe her early education as beginning in the United Kingdom during childhood, a period which preceded her return to Nigeria for secondary education at Muslim High School, Sagamu.

 Career

-Alakija started her 12-year banking career in 1974 as an executive secretary at Sijuade Enterprises in Lagos, Nigeria.
-She moved to the former First National Bank of Chicago as the Executive Secretary to the Managing Director.
-She became the Head of the Corporate Affairs Department of the International Merchant Bank of Nigeria, and later became the Office Assistant to the Treasury Department.
+In 1974, Alakija began working as an executive secretary at Sijuade Enterprises in Lagos.
+She later held positions at the First National Bank of Chicago and the International Merchant Bank of Nigeria.

 Alakija then studied fashion design at the American College in London and the Central School of Fashion.
-She started a fashion label called Supreme Stitches, renamed in 1996 as The Rose of Sharon House of Fashion.
-She was the president and lifelong trustee of the Fashion Designers Association of Nigeria (FADAN).
+She started a fashion label called Supreme Stitches, renamed in 1996 as the Rose of Sharon House of Fashion.
+She served as the president of the Fashion Designers Association of Nigeria (FADAN) and remains a trustee of the organization.

 In May 1993, Alakija applied for the allocation of an oil prospecting license (OPL).
-The license to explore for oil on a 617,000-acre block, about offshore of Nigeria, in the Agbami Field, was granted to Alakija's company, Famfa Limited.
+The license to explore for oil on a 617,000-acre block, about offshore of Nigeria, in the Agbami Field, was granted to her company, Famfa Limited.
 In September 1996, Alakija entered into a joint venture agreement with Star Deep Water Petroleum Limited, transferring a 40 percent stake to Star Deep.
 After they struck oil, the Nigerian government claimed a 40% stake, followed by an additional 10%.
-The government argued that if Alakija and her family were allowed to keep their block, Alakija would dispute this claim and win.
+The Nigerian government subsequently sought to acquire a 50% interest in the block; Alakija contested this acquisition in court and the Supreme Court ruled in her favor in 2012.

 Recognition

-Forbes once listed her among the world's 100 most powerful women, and as of 2021, she was ranked as the richest woman in Africa.
+In 2014, Forbes ranked Alakija as the 96th most powerful woman in the world.
+As of 2021, she was the wealthiest woman in Africa with an estimated net worth of $1 billion.

-On 17 July 2021, Benson Idahosa University, Benin City, conferred on her an honorary doctorate degree in business administration.
-Also, Chrisland University, Abeokuta, Ogun State, in November 2022, honoured Alakija with the Honorary Doctorate Degree, Doctor of Science (D.Sc) in Business Administration.
+In July 2021, Benson Idahosa University, Benin City, conferred on her an honorary doctorate degree.
+Chrisland University, Abeokuta, Ogun State, in November 2022, gave Alakija an honorary doctorate.